-The high level of handling ability in the 86 may make it feel a bit underpowered for particularly keen drivers, even though the 2.0-litre flat four-cylinder engine is quite powerful for the weight of the car, but it feels soft in the mid-range.
-The flat-four is at its most responsive at high engine speeds, where it also sounds much sportier.
+The high level of handling ability in the 86 may make it feel a bit underpowered for particularly keen drivers.
+The 2.0-litre engine produces about 150kW, which is quite a lot for the weight of the car, but it feels soft in the mid-range.
+The flat-four is at its most responsive at high engine speeds – above about 5500rpm, where it also sounds much sportier.
 (Powertrain revisions for the manual facelifted cars made little difference to the seat-of-the-pants experience, Newman opined.)

 Toyota says that historically, nearly 60 per cent of buyers have ordered the manual transmission in this car.
-But for buyers inclined to choose an automatic, the auto in the 86 is a good one.
+But for those inclined to choose an automatic, the auto in the 86 is a good one.
 And you can control it from paddles on the steering wheel.

 Nonetheless, many other sports cars – for example, the Mazda MX-5 and Nissan 370Z – do not have a back seat at all.

 How is it for carrying stuff?The Toyota 86 has a small boot with quite a small opening.
 Toyota quotes luggage capacity as 223 litres.
 That is about as much as a light hatchback, but without its ease of loading.
 And because the 86 isn’t a hatchback, you cannot expand its cargo area into a van-like space by folding the rear seat flat.

 The 86’s rear seatback folds in one piece, rather than the split/fold arrangement of most cars.
 With the seatback folded, you can fit four spare wheels with tyres in the back.
 That could be handy for the kind of 86 buyer who might take their car to the racing circuit on the weekend.

 Where does Toyota make the 86?The Toyota 86 is manufactured in Japan.